In the following, we say that a host machine is the machine where Bazel runs.

 forget to run

 Sometimes functions might be re-executed, in which case the related events will show up in the log multiple times.

 Workspace rules log currently only logs Skylark events.
 Some native rules may cause non-hermetic behavior but not show up in this log.
-Examples of those rules include maven_jar and the deprecated git_repository and http_file.
+Examples of those rules include maven_jar.

 Note that these particular rules do not cause hermiticity concerns as long as a hash is specified.